yashsinha1611/sfdocs_Build_AI/docs/Integrations/mysql/mysql_kubernetes.md

 # Monitor MySQL DB in Kubernetes

-MySQL running in Kubernetes can be monitored in SnappyFlow using two approaches:
+MySQL database  running in Kubernetes can be monitored using two approaches:

-- [sfKubeAgent](/docs/Integrations/kubernetes/sfkubeagent_installation) as a sidecar container.
+- [sfKubeAgent](/docs/Integrations/kubernetes/sfkubeagent_installation) as a sidecar container
 - [Prometheus exporter](/docs/Integrations/kubernetes/prometheus_exporter)

 ## Get Started

 ### Create a new user

-For MySQL 5.6 or MySQL 5.7, create a user with the following command:
+For MySQL versions 5.6 and 5.7, create username and password using the following command:

 ```sql
  create user 'username'@'%' identified by 'uniquepassword';
 ```

-For MySQL 8.0 or greater, create a user with the following command:
+For MySQL versions 8.0 and greater, create username and password with the following command:

 ```sql
 create user 'username'@'%' identified with mysql_native_password by 'uniquepassword';